abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

         to find a solution to the n-queens problem.

-        ..  [#relaxing_constraints] Relaxing a constraint in a model means that you remove this contraint or weaken it.
+        ..  [#relaxing_constraints] Relaxing a constraint in a model means that you remove this constraint or weaken it.

       2. they improve locally this solution;